Cabinet gives nod to security pact with US

 - Location

-Signing of CIS-MOA may pave way for Islamabad to get military hardware from Washington.
+Cabinet gives nod to security pact with USSigning of CIS-MOA may pave way for Islamabad to get military hardware from Washington

 ISLAMABAD: